 For this reason, warm colors are called progressive colors and cold colors are called regressive colors.

-Creating a balance between warm and cold colors in photography is very important and creates harmony in the photo.
+So, creating a balance between warm and cold colors in photography is very important and creates harmony in the photo.

 7. Pay attention to the background

 Black and white colors can affect the color characteristics of a photo.

 Therefore, if you put a certain color on a white background, the transparency and brightness of the desired color will be less.
 Conversely, if you put the same color on a black background, the color will be clearer and brighter.

 As a result, pay attention to this point in advertising photos and portraits is very useful.

 If you consider a color for the subject that is brighter than other colors in the scene, this pop color will cause the viewer to pay more attention to the subject.

 For example, in this photo, the use of pink flowers and nail polish of that woman, first of all, attracts our attention.